 Can psoriasis be cured?

-For information about available treatments please visit this page on the website of the British Association of Dermatologists
+There is no cure for psoriasis but there are several effective treatments available.
+For information about treatments please visit this page on the website of the British Association Dermatologists.

 Help us fund research into psoriasis by taking part in our Big Birthday Bake